ALL AGES AND ABILITIES

 Our camp instructors are trained and certified in the balance bike teaching method, providing a supportive and tailored experience for every participant.

-Each registered participant will receive a Strider balance-to-pedal bike, a pedal conversion kit, and a fully adjustable helmet.
+Each registered participant will receive a Strider 20-inch balance-to-pedal bike, a pedal conversion kit, and a fully adjustable helmet.
 This equipment is for the participant to keep; The camp cost is $975 per participant ($500 bike and equipment and $475 camp fee).
 Instructor receives compensation of $400 per participant

 Keep embracing the joy, freedom, and mobility that riding a bike brings!